awalterschulze/blog/content/post/monads-for-goprogrammers.md

 }
 ```

-Here have a channel `in` that will feed us more channels of type `T`.
+Here we have a channel `in` that will feed us more channels of type `T`.
 We first create our `out` channel and start up a go routine which we are going to use to feed the channel with and then return the `out` channel.
 Inside the go routine we start up a new go routine for each incoming channel that we are reading from `in`.
 This inner go routines will be used to listen to incoming events on a single channel and send all of these events to the `out` channel.